opencomputeproject/Time-Appliance-Project/DC-PTP-Profile/README.md

 ## 6.9.
 Profile Isolation and Domain Number

-All PTP instances must communicate using a single domain number, and the domainNumber value must be 0.
+All PTP instances must communicate using a single domain number, and the domainNumber value must be zero.

 The sdoId is a new parameter in IEEE Std 1588-2019.
 A recognized standards organization, industry trade association, regulatory or government organization, or other organization as described in 20.3.2 of IEEE Std 1588-2019, can obtain an sdoId from the IEEE Registration Authority (RA).
 The sdoId is used to ensure that a PTP profile is isolated from any other PTP profiles running on the same network that are developed by other organizations.

 An organization can obtain only one sdoId.
 If the organization develops multiple PTP profiles and requires that they be isolated, the isolation is further done using domainNumber.
 If an organization does not obtain an sdoId, the PTP profile will use the sdoId 0x000.

 This PTP profile does not require an sdoId since it is assumed it will be the only profile within the data center network.
-If the assumption is not correct, another profile running on the network will conflict with this profile if the sdoId and domainNumber of the other profile are both 0.
+If the assumption is not correct, another profile running on the network will conflict with this profile if the sdoId and domainNumber of the other profile are both zero.

 Note – The sdoId is backward compatible with IEEE Std 1588-2008.
 The first nibble of the sdoId, i.e., the majorSdoId, corresponds to the transportSpecific field of IEEE Std 1588-2008.
 The final 8 bits of the sdoId, i.e., the minorSdoId, was reserved in IEEE Std 1588-2008 and was specified as 0x00.